DigiBP/Team-Bananas/README.md

   - **Automation:** based on position title and skills, a job ad is automatically generated using OpenAI API ("ChatGPT")
   - the hiring manager can adjust the job ad if needed before confirming
 - **Automation:** automate the internal candidate screening using neural search (i.e., vector representation of the job ad matched against vector representations of the employees)
-- **Automation:** automate the job posting: we simulate publishing the job ad by posting the job add via API to a Twitter account
+- **Automation:** automate the job posting: we simulate publishing the job ad by posting the job add via API to a Mastodon account
-- **Error Handling Scenario:** job can not be posted on Twitter, a human needs to intervene to post it manually otherwise there will be no candidates for the vacancy
+- **Error Handling Scenario:** job can not be posted on Mastodon, a human needs to intervene to post it manually otherwise there will be no candidates for the vacancy
 - Candidates can browse the job ads on the "HR Buddy" web app
 - Upon clicking on "Apply" in the web app, the candidates are taken to a pre-filled Google Form where they can enter their details
 - **iSaaS:** the Google Form submission triggers an event-based, multi-instance expanded subtask for each applicant via Integromat / MAKE.com
 - **Self-service:** scheduling integration (e.g., Calendly) for applicants to select suitable time window for interview
-- **iSaaS:** Integromat (MAKE.com) possibly for starting process instances via a Google Form and posting the job ad to Twitter
+- **iSaaS:** Integromat (MAKE.com) possibly for starting process instances via a Google Form and posting the job ad to Mastodon
 - **Chatbot**: use a chatbot to collect information from the candidate: do the screening of the candiates via the Chatbot
 - **Automation:** automate the rejection of candidates: after 14 days in the pipeline without anyone taking action, the candidates are rejected
 - Video interview: we only do a form for HR to leave the interview feedback (but do not automate the integration with video call tools)